 The next question is do feelings of compassion towards others under duress lead to actions to reduce their distress?
 At least one study shows this cultivated compassion is acted upon.
 Whilst being mindful of the caveats of much of current neuroscience research, it would appear a tentative consensus is starting to form that yet another advantage of mediation and loss of ones feeling of self is an increase in the feeling of selflessness and the will to act selflessly.

-This has finally provided some, limited evidence to back up many the many strong philosophical arguments that we don’t need religion to be selfless.
+This has finally provided some, limited evidence to back up the many strong philosophical arguments that we don’t need religion to be selfless.
 We all have the ability to alter these brain functions to various degrees, but the religious can be better at cultivating them, and historically have been, because they have more experience with these mental exercises.
 It requires practice to separate the normally combined functions of narrative and experiential focus.
 The religious on average have had more practice, at the moment, but as always I argue there is no a priori reason they should be privileged in this ability.
-I would also argue they can also be better at suppressing them, when beliefs are a strong part of identity and our identity comes under threat we activate those right-brain circuits and that’s when a them versus us mentality surfaces.
+I would also argue they can also be better at suppressing them, when beliefs are a strong part of identity and our identity comes under threat we activate those brain circuits and that’s when a them versus us mentality surfaces.

-As a Skeptic I know the problems with anecdote and appealing to shared experience, but the subjective experience I would compare this to being in a crowd at a sporting event or at a music gig where the delight and passion for the skill of the players, the shift in mood and the awe-inspiring climax causes the loss of self identity and a feeling of oneness in the group.
+As a Skeptic I know the problems with anecdote and appealing to shared experience, but the subjective experience I would compare this to is being in a crowd at a sporting event or at a music gig where the delight and passion for the skill of the players, the shift in mood and the awe-inspiring climax causes the loss of self identity and a feeling of oneness in the group.
 I think this is the closest non-believers have to brain states that come from group worship in a church, although I don’t know whether there’s any objective evidence that demonstrates these have the same strong effect on our psychology.

 In Defence of Secular Religion